 The different options with pads include:

-It is a good idea to get your daughter to practice wearing pads on the weekends, just to get her used to putting them on and in wearing them.
+It is a good idea to get your child to practice wearing pads on the weekends, just to get them used to putting them on and in wearing them.

 Cloths pads are specially made fabric pads that can be washed after each use and reused when dry.